Destination

 Pakistan Travel Vaccinations and Health Advice

-Plan for Pakistan’s polio rules, XDR typhoid, malaria and mosquito risks.
+Plan for Pakistan’s polio rules, typhoid, malaria and mosquito risks.
 Book pharmacist-led travel health advice in Preston before you go.

 Polio paperwork comes first